dfinity/pocketic/README.md

 ## Why PocketIC?
 Canister developers have several options to test their software, but there are tradeoffs:
 - Install and test on the **mainnet**: The 'real' experience, but you pay with real cycles.
-- The **replica** provided by DFX: You get the complete stack of a single IC node.
-But therefore, you get no cross- or multisubnet functionality, and likely never will.
+- Install and test on a **testnet**: Very close to the 'real' experience, but complex to set up.
-Replica is quite heavyweight too, because the nonessential components are not abstracted away.
+A testnet is quite heavyweight, too, because nonessential components are not abstracted away.
-Furthermore, testing with replica is not deterministic.
+Furthermore, testing on a testnet is not deterministic.

 Enter **PocketIC**:
-- *Deterministic*: Synchronous control over the IC's execution environment
+- *Deterministic*: Synchronous control over the IC's execution environment.
-- *Lightweight*: Mocks the consensus and networking layers
+- *Lightweight*: Mocks the consensus and networking layers.
 - *Versatile*: Runs as a service on your test system, and accepts HTTP/JSON.
 This enables:
-    - Concurrent and independent IC instances by default - sharing is *possible*
+    - Concurrent and independent IC instances by default - sharing is *possible*.
-    - Multi-language support: Anyone can write an integration library against the PocketIC REST-API in any language
+    - Multi-language support: Anyone can write an integration library against the PocketIC REST-API in any language.
-- Support for multiple subnets and Xnet calls
+- Support for multiple subnets and Xnet calls.

 ## Source Code
 The source code of the PocketIC server is available on [GitHub](https://github.com/dfinity/ic/tree/master/rs/pocket_ic_server).